CurrySoftware/elm-shared-state-example/README.md

 The `StateMsg` is wrapped in a `Maybe` monad and only returned when an update of the `State` is needed.
 The `update` function thus returns `Just (EditIssue selectIdx text)` as the state update message.

-Note that the current state is not passed to the `update` function.
-This is not needed since the `StateMsg` is self contained.

 The message type `StateMsg State.Msg` is introduced in every submodule which needs to update the state (`Header` only consists of a view).
 This makes the update functions both smaller and more easily extensible.

 `Main` now calls the `update` function of the state with the returned message.
-This only happens if a `StateMsg` is present.
+This only happens if a `StateMsg` is present, so steps four and five are optional.
 The new state is returned and saved along side the `Edit.Module`.

-### State Subscription

-The update process in the previous section may be extended...

 ## Discussion